black-forest-labs/flux/README.md

 # FLUX
-by Black Forest Labs: https://blackforestlabs.ai.
-Documentation for our API can be found here: [docs.bfl.ml](https://docs.bfl.ml/).
+by Black Forest Labs: https://bfl.ai.

+Documentation for our API can be found here: [docs.bfl.ai](https://docs.bfl.ai/).

 ![grid](assets/grid.jpg)

-This repo contains minimal inference code to run image generation & editing with our Flux models.
+This repo contains minimal inference code to run image generation & editing with our Flux open-weight models.

 ## Local installation